laravel/docs/horizon.md

 #### Job Trimming

-You may configure Horizon on how long it should persists recent and failed jobs in the `horizon.php` config file.
-Typically, recent jobs are kept for one hour while all failed jobs are stored for an entire week:
+The `horizon` configuration file allows you to configure how long recent and failed jobs should be persisted (in minutes).
+By default, recent jobs are kept for one hour while failed jobs are kept for a week:

     'trim' => [
         'recent' => 60,